Should Your Child See a Doctor?

-- A scratch or scrape (wide scratch) doesn't go through it.
+- A scratch or scrape (wide scratch) doesn't go through the skin.

-- Cuts that gape open at rest or with movement need closure to prevent scarring.
+- Cuts that gape open at rest or with movement need stitches to prevent scarring.

-- Scrapes and scratches never need closure, no matter how long they are.
+- Scrapes and scratches never need stitches, no matter how long they are.

 - So this distinction is important.